SMTG-Bham/doped/docs/Dev_ToDo.md

 ## SK To-Do for next update:
 - `doped` repo/docs cleanup `TODO`s above
+- Note in chempots tutorial that LaTeX table generator website can also be used with the `to_csv()` function to generate LaTeX tables for the competing phases.
 - Quick-start tutorial suggested by Alex G
 - Add chempot grid plotting tool, shown in `JOSS_plots` using Alex's chemical potential grid, and test (and remove TODO from JOSS plots notebook).
 - `dist_tol` should also group defects for the concentration etc functions, currently doesn't (e.g. `CdTe_thermo.get_equilibrium_concentrations(limit="Te-rich", per_charge=False, fermi_level=0.5)` and `CdTe_thermo.dist_tol=10; CdTe_thermo.get_equilibrium_concentrations(limit="Te-rich", per_charge=False, fermi_level=0.5)`, same output)